-We received a question from a reader about our yearly month sabbatical.
-And so we wanna talk a little bit about it.
+We received a question from a reader about our yearly month-long sabbatical.

 Robin reached out and asked us this question: